Last updated on August 26th, 2025 at 04:22 am

 - Wyoming

-You may have a retirement plan with for example $100,000.
-After federal taxes go down to $80,000 then the state takes its amount e.g. 7%, another $7,000.
+You may have a retirement plan with, for example $100,000.
+After federal taxes go down to $80,000, then the state takes its amount e.g., 7%, another $7,000.
 Before you know it, all you have to spend is $73,000.
 It’s a shock to most people.
 You were able to defer federal income taxes on your retirement accounts for years, the same with the state.
 That does not mean you should stay in that state when you withdraw it.

-Moving for example to the Mississippi Gulf Coast, you would forgo any future taxes on the withdrawal of income from your traditional IRA.
-This includes pensions and other ira distributions.
-Of course, Mississippi does not charge state income tax on Social Security retirement benefits but some other states do.
+Moving, for example, to the Mississippi Gulf Coast, you would forgo any future taxes on the withdrawal of income from your traditional IRA.
+This includes pensions and other IRA distributions.
+Of course, Mississippi does not charge state income tax on Social Security retirement benefits, but some other states do.
 You can save big by relocating to a state that does not tax pension benefits.

 States with state income tax but not on Pensions public or private

-State | State Tax on Pension Income | Tax Details |
+| State | State Tax on Pension Income | Tax Details |

-Alabama | No | Alabama does not tax pension income for taxpayers whose adjusted gross income is less than $75,000 for single filers and $100,000 for joint filers.
+| Alabama | No | Alabama does not tax pension income for taxpayers whose adjusted gross income is less than $75,000 for single filers and $100,000 for joint filers.
 For those with higher incomes, pension income is taxed at the state’s normal income tax rates. |

-Hawaii | No | Hawaii does not tax pension income for taxpayers whose federal adjusted gross income is less than $100,000 for single filers and $200,000 for joint filers.
+| Hawaii | No | Hawaii does not tax pension income for taxpayers whose federal adjusted gross income is less than $100,000 for single filers and $200,000 for joint filers.
 For those with higher incomes, pension income is taxed at the state’s normal income tax rates. |

-Illinois | No | Illinois does not tax pension income. |
+| Illinois | No | Illinois does not tax pension income. |

-Mississippi | No | Mississippi does not tax pension income. |
+| Mississippi | No | Mississippi does not tax pension income. |

-Pennsylvania | No | Pennsylvania does not tax pension income for taxpayers who are age 59½ or older. |
+| Pennsylvania | No | Pennsylvania does not tax pension income for taxpayers who are age 59½ or older. |

 If the cost of living is also very low, you have won again.
 The good news keeps getting better in some states.
-Mississippi for example provides a significant reduction in property taxes to seniors.
+Mississippi, for example, provides a significant reduction in property taxes to seniors.
 100% of disabled people don’t pay any property taxes in Mississippi.

-It may be time to look at a state that is not money hungry
+It may be time to look at a state that is not money-hungry

-If your state government is money hungry you need to be looking at a new state with lower taxes and a much lower total tax burden.
+If your state government is money hungry, you need to be looking at a new state with lower taxes and a much lower total tax burden.
 This even includes the state sales tax rate.
 Areas such as New York City charge local taxes.
 If your source of income is fixed, you can bet that any area where you pay state and local taxes on that fixed retirement income will only go up over time.

-Years ago, congress decided to charge federal tax on your monthly retirement benefit from Social Security.
-You paid taxes on your income when you earned it including the Social Security contribution.
+Years ago, Congress decided to charge federal tax on your monthly retirement benefit from Social Security.
+You paid taxes on your income when you earned it, including the Social Security contribution.
 Now they charge tax on as much as 85% of your Social Security income.

 Consider that you may live in a state where your Social Security payments are taxed.
 Adding insult to injury.
 The last thing you need in your golden years is to have the state tax rate increase over time.

-The best state in my opinion for overall tax treatment and cost of living in Mississippi.
-Some others come close but not that close.
-Florida, Texas, Nevada, and Washington states for example do not have state income taxes.
+The best state, in my opinion, for overall tax treatment and cost of living in Mississippi.
+Some others come close, but not that close.
+Florida, Texas, Nevada, and Washington states, for example, do not have state income taxes.
 None of these states can offer the low cost of living that you can find on the Mississippi Gulf Coast.
 I forgot those states that dare to tax your inheritance.

 States that tax Inheritance and Estate Income

-State | Inheritance Tax | Estate Tax |
+| State | Inheritance Tax | Estate Tax |

-Connecticut | Yes | Yes |
+| Connecticut | Yes | Yes |

-Hawaii | Yes | Yes |
+| Hawaii | Yes | Yes |

-Illinois | Yes | Yes |
+| Illinois | Yes | Yes |

-Maine | Yes | No (but may tax large estates at the federal level) |
+| Maine | Yes | No (but may tax large estates at the federal level) |

-Maryland | Yes | Yes |
+| Maryland | Yes | Yes |

-Massachusetts | Yes | Yes |
+| Massachusetts | Yes | Yes |

-Minnesota | Yes | Yes |
+| Minnesota | Yes | Yes |

-New Jersey | Yes | Yes |
+| New Jersey | Yes | Yes |

-New York | Yes | Yes |
+| New York | Yes | Yes |

-Oregon | No | Yes |
+| Oregon | No | Yes |

-Washington | No | Yes |
+| Washington | No | Yes |

 It’s a good idea to look for your retirement home not based upon those stupid articles titled “Best states to retire in” or “Best cities to retire in” or even the reverse, the “10 worst states to retire in”.
 Regarding the “state”, look at tax practice, existing laws, and where they are going in the future.
-Politics are key when you look at a state.
+Politics is key when you look at a state.

 The fact is that every state has good places to retire and not-so-good places to retire in.
 When you see an article that tells you an entire state is good or bad, the writers are lazy.

 First, does that state leave your money alone?
-Next, will they leave it alone in years to come?
+Next, will they leave it alone in the years to come?
 Their history of tax and spending is important to look into.
 This brings me back to Mississippi.
-The state reduced its state income tax recently and is looking into terminating it together.
+The state reduced its state income tax recently and is looking into terminating it altogether.

 Everyone received a tax break.
 As a conservative state, they spend when they need to and where they need to.
 The legislators work part-time and don’t spend time looking for spending projects.